How do notifications impact privacy?

 #Push notifications

 - These notifications are sent from the sender’s app to the Diode push notification server, where they are then relayed to the Google or Apple push servers for distribution to your phone.
-These notifications are not considered fully self custody.

 - Push notifications contain an encrypted blob consisting of the sender name and the message.
 Push notification contents cannot be read by either the Diode push notification server or the Google/Apple push servers.
 They are encrypted by the sender, and decrypted real-time on your device (end to end encrypted).